renatodinizc/dsa_rust/README.md

 ## Overview

 This project is a collection of different algorithms and data structures implemented in Rust.
-Currently, it includes implementations for two sorting algorithms: Bubble Sort and Selection Sort.
+Currently, it includes implementations for three sorting algorithms (Bubble Sort, Selection Sort and Insertion Sort) and a custom hash map data structure.
 The project is intended to serve as a learning resource for those interested in algorithms and data structures using the Rust programming language.

 ## Getting Started